Retiring to Spain in 2024: Benefits, Visas, Taxes…

-lucia lagunas reyes - Our Retiring to Spain in 2024 with the retirement visa lawyer expert
+lucia lagunas reyes - Our Retiring to Spain in 2024: Benefits, Visas, Taxes… lawyer expert

-Increasingly, British/US expatriates are considering retiring to Spain and obtaining a retirement visa in Spain.
+Increasingly, British and US expatriates are considering retiring to Spain and obtaining a Spain retirement visa.
 To date, more than one million of them have moved to collect their pensions in other countries, especially Spain.

 Our law firm is in charge of advising the retiree to choose the best area in Spain to live according to his needs, we also guide him if he wants to buy a house and to obtain a Spanish visa.
 You can contact us without obligation and in less than 24 hours you will receive an answer from our lawyers for obtaining the Spanish visa for retiring.